MojoliciousDotIO/mojolicious.io/blog/2018/12/15/practical-web-content-munging/index.markdown

 Since I'm migrating this site to Hugo, I need to generate metadata that includes a date.
 Luckily, we already have dates attached to each news item.
 Unluckily, the dates are a bit inconsistent, and they aren't in the format that Hugo expects.
 I did a little digging on the CPAN and found `Time::Piece`, which is a clever module that will allow you to parse times and dates in most command formats, as well as output dates in most common formats.

-I need my dates to look like `2017-09-30`, so I used the following code (assume this is inside a loop that's putting each subsequent date in the `@dates` array we made above into `$date`):
+I need my dates to look like `2017-09-30`, so Hugo is happy with them, so I used the following code (assume this is inside a loop that's putting each subsequent date in the `@dates` array we made above into `$date`):

 ```perl
 use Time::Piece;